muan/site/about.md

 I am a **Taiwanese** from Taipei, have been in the UK for the past 5 years, currently based in **London**.

-I started (trying) to do what I do now when I was 11, got into **French** in university but quickly dropped out, studied **Product Design** later instead, then went back doing web after graduated, because on the internet you can **see the result much quicker** and I don't have patience.
+I started (trying) to do what I do now when I was 11, got into **French** in university but quickly dropped out, studied **Product Design** later instead, then went back doing web after graduated.

+I like web much more, because on the internet you **see the result much quicker**, and I don't have patience.
 You can find some of my product design works [here](http://be.net/muan).

 For my fellow internet dwellers, I'm on [Twitter](https://twitter.com/muanchiou),